-With a fingernail test from Transmetron, we can detect a history of drug use that has occurred within the last few months.
-Our staff offers fingernail and toenail testing, which can be a thorough method of detecting drugs when done properly.
+With fingernail drug testing from Transmetron, we can detect a history of drug use that has occurred within the last few months.
+Our staff offers fingernail and toenail drug testing, which can be a thorough method of detecting drugs when done properly.

 Similar to hair follicle testing, fingernails and toenails provide detailed information and a history of drug use.
-Depending on the length of the nail, evidence can be gathered that shows all drug ingestion that has occurred within the last 6–8 months.
-Please call our fingernail testing lab to get more information on the different drugs that can be detected and how the time frames may vary as the technology for fingernail drug testing continues to advance.
+Depending on the length of the nail, fingernail drug testing evidence can be gathered that shows all drug ingestion that has occurred within the last 6–8 months.
+Please call our fingernail drug testing lab to get more information on the different drugs that can be detected and how the time frames may vary as the technology for fingernail bed drug testing continues to advance.

-We offer the following nail tests: 5 Panel, 10 Panel, 14 Panel, 16 Panel, 17 Panel, and 19 Panel.
+We offer the following fingernail bed drug tests: 5 Panel, 10 Panel, 14 Panel, 16 Panel, 17 Panel, and 19 Panel.
 We also offer the following “add-on” or standalone tests: Diphenhydramine, High-Potency Opioids (HPOs), EtG (direct Ethanol Biomarker), Propofol Glucuronide, Kratom, Gabapentin, and Cotinine (nicotine metabolite).

 We are often asked, “How far back does a nail test go?” – meaning “What is the Detection Window for nail tests?”